 Here’s what to think about when finding a wedding officiant.

 Type of ceremony

-No matter what type of ceremony you’re going for, you’ll want to make sure the officiant you choose is versed in your customs.
+No matter what type of ceremony you’re going for, you’ll want to make sure the wedding officiant you choose is versed in your customs.
 That means they should know how to approach your faith’s scripts and wedding traditions with ease and comfort.
 Or, if you’re hosting a secular affair, you’ll want to make sure they’re willing to omit religious references altogether.

 Here’s where things can get a little tricky.
 Each province has a different set of marriage laws which outlines exactly who can legally marry people.
 You’ll want to visit your provincial government site to make sure the marriage commissioner you want actually can preside over your ceremony (sadly, this may mean your recently ordained BFF is a no-go).
 In every province there are both religious and nonreligious options available.